elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-08-18-cs3103-lecture-2-arp-dhcp-vlan.md

 > What would happen if the company want to increase the number of host?

-If lets say we increase, we need to make more ipaddress for the new host.
-It (IPADDRESS blocks) wont be continous and very hard to manage
+If lets say we increase, we need to make **more** ipaddress for the new hosts.
+If (IPADDRESS blocks) wont be continous and very hard to manage

 This archietecture is also very static, thus when someone wants to change to another subnet (change office location), it is very hard to change to the other subnet